revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 obj
 ````

-He is trying to run that but he got some error can you help him to resolve the error and give the output of the code?
+He is trying to run that, but he got some error can you help him to resolve the error and give the output of the code?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- Correct code is mention the below
+- Correct code is mentioned below,

 ```python
 class Vehicle: